Here is Swiss’ elegant all-new first class and business class

 There’s no surprise that Swiss will adopt the same ‘Allegris’ first class suites and business class seats as Lufthansa, but here’s a little irony – the colours, trim and materials will make them arguably look better than the same hardware flown by its German parent.

-Take Swiss’ new first class, for example: like Lufthansa’ new first class it’s made up of a three-across layout, with an extra-wide middle suite (117cm wide, compared to 77cm) intended for two travellers to share.
+Take Swiss’ A350 first class, for example: like Lufthansa’ new first class, it’s made up of a three-across layout, with an extra-wide middle suite (117cm wide, compared to 77cm) intended for two travellers to share.

-Each Swiss first class suite is enclosed by nearly ceiling-high 1.8m walls with a sliding panel that can be closed for privacy, compared to the airline’s current open-plan first class berths.
+There’ll be just one row of first class on the Swiss A350, with each of the three suite enclosed by nearly ceiling-high 1.8m walls with a sliding panel that can be closed for privacy, compared to the airline’s current open-plan first class berths.

 Other creature comforts include a spacious personal wardrobe, seat heating and cooling, a 32” monitor in the single suites and a 43” panel in the double suite.